Vladvitalaru/Wiki-Relevancy-Web-Scraper/README.md

 The purpose of this script is to find the shortest path between two Wikipedia pages provided by the user

-:heavy_exclamation_mark: Due to the nature of Wikipedia title naming conventions, some titles use a dash or parenthesis, double deck wiki page in question if troubles occur
+:heavy_exclamation_mark: Due to the nature of Wikipedia title naming conventions, some titles use a dash or parenthesis, double check wiki page in question if troubles occur

 Ex: Server (computing)